Home » Practice Areas » Ophthalmology Malpractice

 According to the Ophthalmic Mutual Insurance Company (OMIC), of 1,613 ophthalmic malpractice claims reviewed over a 7-year period, 223 cases (nearly 14%) involved allegations of diagnostic error.
 Common issues include:

-Surgical Errors and Complications
+Surgical and Procedural Errors

 • Damage to surrounding eye structures during surgery